RyotaBannai/Scala_Playground/akkaProjctroot/README.md

   - `The top level supervisor actor` represents the system component for devices.
 It is also the entry point to `look up and create device group and device actors`.
   - At the next level, `group actors` each `supervise the device actors` for one group id (e.g. one home).
 They also provide services, such as `querying temperature readings` from all of the available devices in their group.
   - `Device actors` manage all `the interactions with the actual device sensors`, such as storing temperature readings.
+- `Death Watch feature`: allows an actor to watch another actor and be notified if the other actor is stopped.
+Unlike `supervision`, watching is not limited to parent-child relationships, any actor can watch any other actor as long as it knows the `ActorRef`
+  - After a watched actor stops, the watcher receives a `Terminated(actorRef) signal` which also contains the `reference to the watched actor`.
+The watcher can either handle this message explicitly or will fail with a `DeathPactException`.
+This latter is useful if the actor can no longer perform its own duties after the watched actor has been stopped.
+In our case, the group should still function after one device have been stopped, so we need to handle the `Terminated(actorRef) signal`.